bdalce/Accessible-Research-Compliance/README.md

 Publicly Accessible Research Compliance

 Goals:
+To determine the percentage of publicly accessible ARS publications To automate the publication tracking process.

 Scripts:
 PubAg:
 Searches through articles with AGIDs to see if there is full text in PubAg Converts the AGID to a string